AgPipeline/AgPipeline.github.io/transformers/environment.md

 # Environmental
-This is the name given to the portion of a transformer that provides the runtime environment.
+This is the name given to the portion of a transformer that standardizes the runtime environment.

-Please read the [Transformers](https://github.com/AgPipeline/AgPipeline.github.io/blob/master/transformers/transformers.md) overview documentation for some additional context.
+Please read the [Transformers](https://agpipeline.github.io/transformers/transformers) overview documentation for some additional context.

 In this document we will be providing an conceptual overview of the Environmental code structure and then uses the implementation of the UA makeflow solution as a practical example.

 ## Overview
-As mentioned above, the intention of an Environment Transformer is to provide an organized runtime environment.
+As mentioned above, the intention of an Environment Transformer is to provide an standardized runtime environment.
 This allows the algorithms to become simplified since they don't need to bother with the details of what their actual environment is.

 As implemented in the AgPipeline makeflow environment, the flow of control through a transformer can support both a messaging system that triggers the transformer, or running directly from a command line.